blockspacer/fuchsia-cobalt/README.md

   * Fetches third party code into the `third_party` dir via git submodules.
   * Fetches the sysroot and puts it in the `sysroot` dir.
 This uses a tool called `cipd` or *Chrome Infrastructure Package Deployer*.
-  * Updates the Google Cloud SDK (which was included in sysroot)
   * Other miscellaneous stuff

 ## cobaltb.py